Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

    > The suspending `withContext()` function is typically used for [context switching](coroutine-context-and-dispatchers.md#jumping-between-threads), but in this example,
    > it also defines a non-blocking entry point for concurrent code.
    > It uses the [`Dispatchers.Default` dispatcher](#coroutine-dispatchers) to run code on a shared thread pool for multithreaded execution.
+   > By default, this pool uses up to as many threads as there are CPU cores available to the runtime, with a minimum of two threads.
    >
    > The coroutines launched inside the `withContext()` block share the same coroutine scope, which ensures [structured concurrency](#coroutine-scope-and-structured-concurrency).
    >